abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/2-Algorithms.md

 ### Merge Sort

-It's all about continually splitting the array into halves until you have arrays that are empty or have one element (can't split anymore), then you merge those arrays, while sorting them at the same time
+It's all about continually **splitting** the array into halves until you have arrays that are empty or have one element (can't split anymore), then you **merge** those arrays, while sorting them at the same time

-> So it's about breaking down the problem of sorting into subproblems, and then building up a solution from the subproblems
+> So it's about breaking down the problem of sorting into sub-problems, and then building up a solution from the sub-problems

 ![merge-sort](./img/Merge-Sort.png)